 188.8.131.52 Communications and undergraduate coursework

 Students with five or more courses (or one semester of study) at the baccalaureate degree level, with an overall average of 60 per cent (C) or better from an accredited and recognized institution where the language of instruction is English in a country where English is the primary language – meeting at least 80 per cent of the learning outcomes – may receive an exemption from COMM1016.
 In some cases, a student may receive a COMM1017 exemption in place of COMM1016.
 Students with a completed university degree in English, health, business or technology from an accredited institution where the language of instruction is English in a country where English is the primary language may receive exemptions from both COMM1016 and COMM1017.
 Students must follow the transfer credit process (184.108.40.206 below) to receive the COMM 1016 and/or COMM 1017 exemption(s).
 There are fees for transfer credit assessments (see section 220.127.116.11, Transfer credit/exemptions)

 18.104.22.168 General Education transfer

 Students with General Education credits from other recognized postsecondary institutions are eligible for transfer credit:

 - For transfer of General Education credits to certificate and diploma programs, students must have obtained a grade of 60 per cent or greater in the course.

-- For transfer of General Education course credits from diploma to degree programs, students must have graduated from a two or three-year diploma program and have obtained a grade of 70 per cent or greater in the course.
+- For transfer of General Education course credits from diploma to degree programs, students must have graduated from a two or three-year diploma program and have obtained a cumulative graduating average of 70 per cent or greater; with General Education – a grade of 60 per cent or greater in the course.